 Insulate your walls

 Uninsulated walls are another big cause of the heat lost in your home.
 The National Insulation Association estimates that about a third of a property’s heat is lost through the walls, so insulating your walls can make your property much more energy efficient.
 Filling cavity walls could save you between £70 and £255 a year, according to the Energy Saving Trust.
-This is another expense that qualifies for the Green Homes Grant Scheme, so you may be eligible for a voucher to cover up to two thirds of the cost of installation.

 Most modern homes in the UK are built with cavity walls, which means an inner and an outer wall with a space between them, which are designed to stop rainwater reaching the inside of the property.
 But these cavities also allow heat to escape, so you need to prevent heat from escaping by filling the gap between these two layers.